50 signatures reached

 To: Councillor Rob Humby

-Please make crossings of Badger Farm Road with Oliver's Battery Road South/North and T-junction with the Ridgeway safe for all types of traffic especially pedestrians (with pushchairs), cyclists and mobility scooters.
+Please make crossings of Badger Farm Road with Oliver's Battery Road South/North and T-junction with the Ridgeway safe and accessible for all types of traffic especially pedestrians (with pushchairs), cyclists and mobility scooters.

 Why is this important?